 The good news continued in November, with the lifting of the section 48 bar for certain visa applicants.
 Applicants for subclass 491, 494 and 190 visas can now apply, even if section 48 barred.
 The news is of particular interest to those currently bogged down in the backlog of Administrative Appeals Tribunal (AAT) review applications (more on this below).

-For a deeper analysis of the section 48 bar and the effects of this waiver news, take a look at this article.
+For a deeper analysis of the section 48 bar and the effects of this waiver news, find my thoughts here.